tinymce/tinymce-docs/_includes/configuration/selection-toolbar.md

 ## quickbar_selection_toolbar

-This option enables you to specify toolbar items to include in the Selection toolbar or to disable the toolbar.
+This option enables you to specify toolbar items to include on the Quick Selection toolbar or to disable the toolbar.

-We recommend that you only have formatting related controls in this toolbar but you are able to use any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols).
+We recommend that you only have formatting related controls in this toolbar.
+However, you are able to use any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols).

 **Type:** `String`

 **Defaults:** `bold italic | quicklink h2 h3 blockquote`

-##### Example customizing the Selection toolbar
+##### Example customizing the Quick Selection toolbar

 ```js
 tinymce.init({